 Portada: What were the initial seeds for the idea to have a USL club in Las Vegas?
 Why Las Vegas?

-Steve Pastorino (Vice President, Corporate Partnerships, @StevePastorino): "Why Las Vegas?
+Steve Pastorino (Vice President, Corporate Partnerships, @StevePastorino): “Why Las Vegas?
 We see somewhere in the order of 2.3 million full-time year-round residents in Las Vegas.
-The city has gone from, call it, 15% Hispanic twenty years ago to somewhere in the 35% range in terms of Hispanic population, and there is a growing technology millennial set here in Las Vegas that is triggered by companies like Zappos (@Zappos).
-Then there’s the incredible rich youth soccer community: we can play twelve months a year in Las Vegas, one of the foremost destinations in the West for big-time club youth soccer tournaments.
-Lastly, there’s a ten thousand seat downtown stadium that is sitting empty three hundred days a year… After one year of a shared venue with a minor league baseball team, we will be the primary tenant."
+The city has gone from, call it, 15% Hispanic twenty years ago to somewhere in the 35% range in terms of Hispanic population.
+Also, there is a growing technology millennial set here in Las Vegas.
+That is triggered by companies like Zappos (@Zappos).
+Then there’s the incredible rich youth soccer community.
+We can play twelve months a year in Las Vegas, one of the foremost destinations in the West for big-time club youth soccer tournaments.
+Lastly, there’s a ten thousand seat downtown stadium that is sitting empty three hundred days a year… After one year of a shared venue with a minor league baseball team, we will be the primary tenant.”

-S.P.: "We’re not trying to compete against Celine Dion, Cirque Du Soleil and Caesar’s Palace, and all the things the Strip offers.
-We are devoting 100% percent of our energy to being a team for Las Vegas, for year-round residents: that’s what we go to bed thinking about.
-Now, we’re not naïve: soccer’s a global game… this is a huge international tourist base.
-We think they’re going to find us, but for now, we cannot compete with the dollars that the major casinos and major shows throw at tourism.
+S.P.: “We’re not trying to compete against Celine Dion, Cirque Du Soleil and Caesar’s Palace, and all the things the Strip offers.
+We are devoting 100% of our energy to being a team for Las Vegas, for year-round residents.
+That’s what we go to bed thinking about.
+Now, we’re not naïve: soccer’s a global game… This is a huge international tourist base.
+We think they’re going to find us.
+But for now, we cannot compete with the dollars that the major casinos and major shows throw at tourism.
 We’re focused on the Southern Nevada soccer community.
 We’re actually realizing that with our regional rivalries… we’ll see more visiting team fans coming than certainly the early days of MLS when the closest team was a thousand miles away.
 The soccer fans will find us.

 We are devoting 100% of our energy to being a team for Las Vegas.

-Ryan Greene (Director, Communications, @ryanmgreene): "Beyond that, Brett, our owner, has a mantra which you see here which is 'By Las Vegas, For Las Vegas, Of Las Vegas.'
-We had essentially an open tryout for the team, and more than 500 players showed up.
+Ryan Greene (Director, Communications, @ryanmgreene): “Beyond that, Brett, our owner, has a mantra which is ‘By Las Vegas, For Las Vegas, Of Las Vegas.’
+We had essentially an open tryout for the team.
+More than 500 players showed up.
 We signed five players with local roots to our preseason roster.
 As big of a tourist city as Las Vegas is, there are more than 2 million people who do live here and call it home.
 This is a market that has been hungry for high-level professional sports for years.
-Especially with the success happening on the hockey side, you’re seeing that people will turn up and support this Chelís." (credit: Wikimedia Commons-Tania Rego)
+Especially with the success happening on the hockey side.
+You’re seeing that people will turn up and support this Chelís.” (credit: Wikimedia Commons-Tania Rego)

-Carlo Castilla (Director, Corporate Partnerships): "We have the most attack-minded soccer team you’ll probably ever see in your lifetime.
-The challenge was to find the right coach for that, and the one that was up to the challenge was Chelís (@Elchelis), who turned out to be one of the most well-regarded coaches in all of North America.
-[He’s] somebody that many first division teams would love to have…, it’s such an important piece not only for the Hispanic community but also for the way we’re going to play that is going to reflect the outlandish, spectacular, and entertaining nature of this place.
-We’re trying to build a guarantee that if we don’t score goals, you’re going to walk away with a prize."
+Carlo Castilla (Director, Corporate Partnerships): “We have the most attack-minded soccer team you’ll probably ever see in your lifetime.
+The challenge was to find the right coach for that.
+The one that was up to the challenge was Chelís (@Elchelis), who turned out to be one of the most well-regarded coaches in all of North America.
+[He’s] somebody that many first division teams would love to have.
+It’s such an important piece not only for the Hispanic community but also for the way we’re going to play.
+That is going to reflect the outlandish, spectacular, and entertaining nature of this place.
+We’re trying to build a guarantee that if we don’t score goals, you’re going to walk away with a prize.”